filianamaulidi/SQL-Tableau-Project-HR-Dashboard-/README.md

-# HR Employee Distribution Dashboard
+# SQL & Tableau: HR Employee Distribution Dashboard
 Tableau project preview:
 ![HR (1)](https://github.com/user-attachments/assets/58a1669f-65eb-457f-88f6-a9290f8852ae)
 ![HR (2)](https://github.com/user-attachments/assets/b564334d-27cb-4e13-9686-1bab0b65598e)
 or you can access the tableau project [here](https://public.tableau.com/shared/RSJ9NDGX4?:display_count=n&:origin=viz_share_link).
 ## Project Overview
 This project was conducted to see the distribution of employees based on gender, race, origin, and other categories.
 The analysis results are used so that Human Resources can make the right conclusions regarding the development of employee conditions.
+For further overview, **conclusions and recommendations** will also be provided in the last section.

 There are +22200 data from 2000-2020 in the table with different data types.
-The following is a summary the data and other tools that is used in this project.
+The following is a summary of the data and other tools that is used in this project.
 + **Data:** 22214 of HR data from the year 2000 to 2020.
 + **Data Cleaning and Analysis:** MySQL Workbench
 + **Data Visualization:** Tableau

 ## Objectives
-+ **Set Up Human Resources Database**: Create and populate a retail sales database with the provided sales data.
++ **Set Up Human Resources Database**: Create and populate a human resources database with the provided data.
-+ **Data Cleaning:** Identify and remove any records with missing or null values.
 + **Exploratory Data Analysis (EDA):** Perform basic exploratory data analysis to understand the dataset.
-+ **Data Analysis:** Use SQL to answer specific business questions and derive insights from the sales data.
++ **Data Analysis:** Use SQL to answer specific questions and derive insights from the HR data.

 ## Get ready for the analysis!
 ### 1. Database Setup